 Working into Retirement

-The Great Recession has many older Americans considering the prospects of staying in the workforce past their normal retirement age.
-But working past your normal retirement age is not a new necessity.
+The Great Recession has many older Americans considering the prospects of going back to work after retirement or staying in the workforce past their normal retirement age.
+But working after retirement age is not a new necessity.
 According to the Social Security Administration, more than 30% of individuals between the ages of 70 and 74 reported income from earnings in 2010, the latest year data are available.
 Among a younger age group, those between 65 and 69, nearly 49% had income from a job.

 Some remain employed for personal reasons, such as a desire for stimulation and social contact; others still want a regular paycheck.
 Whatever the reason, the decision to continue working into your senior years could potentially have a positive impact on your financial future.

 Working later in life may permit you to continue adding to your retirement savings and delay making withdrawals.
 For example, if you earn enough to forgo Social Security benefits until after your full retirement age, your eventual benefit will increase by between 5.5% and 8% per year for each year that you wait, depending on the year of your birth.
+Although you can continue working after age 70, you cannot delay social security benefits past age 70.
 You can determine your full retirement age at the Social Security Web site (www.ssa.gov) or by calling the Social Security Administration at 1-800-772-1213.